marco-peer/icdar24/README.md

 Marco Peer, Florian Kleber and Robert Sablatnig : **SAGHOG: Self-Supervised Autoencoder for Generating HOG Features for Writer Retrieval**,

 a two stage approach using a masked autoencoder predicting the HOG features.
-We finetune our network by appending NetRVLAD, currently under review at ICDAR2024.
+We finetune our network by appending NetRVLAD.
 SAGHOG works exceptionally well for large, complex datasets with small amounts of handwriting such as HisFrag20, where we outperform SOTA by ~12% mAP.
+The paper is accepted for presentation at ICDAR2024.
+Check it out on arXiv [here](http://arxiv.org/abs/2404.17221).

 The code hasn't been completely cleaned up yet, but should be enough to either reuse parts of it (model, training code, etc.) or take a closer look for your own work or reviewing.